tdveale/TissueWeightedMean/README.md

 Voxels deep within the brain will have lower **ISO** values as they are far from the CSF and most of the diffusion is attributed to the brain tissue. **NDI** and **ODI** here will be comparable across voxels as they are associated with the majority of diffusion within the voxel.

 However, this does not apply in regions near the CSF such as the corpus callosum and cortical grey matter.
 Voxels closer to the CSF will have higher **ISO** values compared to voxels deeper in the brain.
 This becomes troubling when extracting regions of interest measures.
-Although voxels within a these regions will vary in the fraction of tissue the **NDI** and **ODI** are calculated from, all voxels are treated equally.
+Although voxels within these regions will vary in the fraction of tissue the **NDI** and **ODI** are calculated from, all voxels are treated equally.

 We can account for this by assigning greater importance to voxels with a higher tissue fraction (i.e. lower **ISO**).
 This can be done by calculating a weighted average of **NDI** and **ODI** in regions of interest, where the tissue fraction (**1-ISO**) are the weights.